canonical/cs.canonical.com/README.md

 #### Additional Notes

-If you want to confirm if the deployment is using correct environment variables
+If you want to confirm if the deployment is using correct environment variables.

 - Find the deployment